04 May Getting along with home practice (part three) Bandhas

 Therefore, Yogi, restrain your breath.

 Interestingly, Krisnamacaria translates Yogistanutvamanopti (the yogi becomes steady) as “rooted, like the trunk of a tree.”
-You may recall that we used the tree trunk to explore the intertwined eight “limbs” of Astanga Yoga last week.
+You may recall that we used the tree trunk to explore the intertwined eight “limbs” of Astanga Yoga in another article.

 We tend to think of Prana as one thing but it actually moves round the body in five ways.
 These are the ‘vayus’ (sometimes, incidentally, translated as ‘winds)’.